hirako2000/k8s-getting-started/kubernetes-a-to-z-course/05-k8s-multi-nodes/step5.md

 ## Node Labelling

 We will make use of labels and node selectors.
-Let's assumume that each worker node is provisioned with infrastructure offering different performance, as such:
+Let's assume that each worker node is provisioned with infrastructure offering different performance, as such:

 - node01: disk
 - node02: cpu